Oluwatobi-Mustapha/Python/README.md

 pop() with no argument removes the last item, while pop(0) removes the first item.

+File: `IAM_Cleanup.py` `Access_key_Rotator`

-You use .index() to convert a Name into a Number, so you can use that number to modify the list, which was what I did in the line 20 0f my code
+NOTE: You use .index() to convert a Name into a Number, so you can use that number to modify the list, which was what I did in the line 20 0f my code